WASdev/sample.Spring/README.md

 ## Running in Eclipse with Maven

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
-2. Right-click the project and select **Run As > Maven Clean**.
+2. Right-click the project and select **Run As > Run on Server**.
-3. Right-click the project and select **Run As > Maven Install**.
-4. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
-5. You should see the following in the console: `Application PhoneBookBySpringMVC started in XX.XX seconds.`
+3. You should see the following in the console: `Application sample.spring started in XX.XX seconds.`

 ## Running with Maven

 This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty with Java EE7 Web Profile runtime from the Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: